jgscott/STA380/exercises/README.md

 - Did you address all parts of the question?
 - Did you include enough detail on what you actually did so that a well-informed reader could understand your analysis in detail?
 (You won't receive full credit if it's not clear what steps you actually took in your analysis.)
 - Did you include properly annotated figures/tables where appropriate?
-- Did you write up your solution professionally, with an actual narrative flow (good), or did you just copy and paste a bunch of R code without much in the way of explanation (bad)?
+- Did you write up your solution professionally, with an actual narrative flow (good), or did you just copy and paste a bunch of code without much in the way of explanation (bad)?
-- Did you use sensible procedures to answer a given question?
+- Did you use sensible analysis techniques to answer a given question?
 - Did you make any significant technical mistakes?